TodePond/DreamBerd/README.md

 }
 ```

+Technical info: Booleans are stored as one-and-a-half bits.

 ## Equality
 JavaScript lets you do different levels of comparison. `==` for loose comparison, and `===` for a more precise check.
 DreamBerd takes this to another level.
 You can use `==` to do a loose check.
 ```java